Broadway (Manhattan): Westchester County

 The northwestern corner of the park marks the New York City limit and Broadway enters Westchester County in Yonkers, where it is now known as South Broadway.
 It trends ever westward, closer to the Hudson River, remaining a busy urban commercial street.
 In downtown Yonkers, it drops close to the river, becomes North Broadway and 9A leaves via Ashburton Avenue.
 Broadway climbs to the nearby ridgetop runs parallel to the river and the railroad, a few blocks east of both as it passes St. John's Riverside Hospital.
 The neighborhoods become more residential and the road gently undulates along the ridgetop.
 In Yonkers, Broadway passes the historic Philipse Manor house, which dates back to colonial times.

 It remains Broadway as it leaves Yonkers for Hastings-on-Hudson, where it splits into separate north and south routes for 0.6 mi.
 The trees become taller and the houses, many separated from the road by stone fences, become larger.
 Another National Historic Landmark, the John William Draper House, was the site of the first astrophotograph of the Moon.

 In the next village, Dobbs Ferry, Broadway has various views of the Hudson River while passing through the residential section.
 Broadway passes by the Old Croton Aqueduct and nearby the shopping district of the village.
-After intersecting with Ashford Avenue, Broadway passes Mercy College, then turns left again at the center of town just past South Presbyterian Church, headed for equally comfortable Ardsley-on-Hudson and Irvington.
+After intersecting with Ashford Avenue, Broadway passes Mercy University, then turns left again at the center of town just past South Presbyterian Church, headed for equally comfortable Ardsley-on-Hudson and Irvington.
 Villa Lewaro, the home of Madam C. J. Walker, the first African-American millionaire, is along the highway here.
 At the north end of the village of Irvington, a memorial to writer Washington Irving, after whom the village was renamed, marks the turnoff to his home at Sunnyside.
 Entering into the southern portion of Tarrytown, Broadway passes by historic Lyndhurst mansion, a massive mansion built along the Hudson River built in the early 1800s.